bboru21/quantico_noise_advisories/README.md

 ### Add job to Crontab

-If you're unfamiliar with using `vim`, simply type `i` enable INSERT mode.
+If you're unfamiliar with using `vim`, simply type `i` to enable INSERT mode.

-Add something like the following to the opened crontab.
+Type something like the following into the opened crontab, with your desired run-time and the path to where you've installed the script.
 This example would run the script daily at 6 AM:

 `0 6 * * * cd /path/to/script/quantico_noise_advisories && sh cronscript.sh >> cronscript.log 2>&1`